7 Huge Gaming Industry Trends 2022-2025

 But it’s clear that these two console giants (along with the Nintendo Switch), will largely determine the biggest gaming industry trends for the next few years.

-The Nintendo Switch (3,100% 10-year growth) is a wildcard in the upcoming console battle between Sony and Microsoft.
-Its 2017 release means it somewhat straddles console generations.
+The Nintendo Switch (3,100% 10-year growth) is a wildcard in the console battle as its 2017 release means it somewhat straddles console generations.

 Like previous console wars, the console with the best games will likely come out ahead.